exakat/exakat/docs/Rules.rst

 Starting with PHP 7.1, the PHP engine check thoroughly that ``$this`` is used in an appropriate manner, and raise fatal errors in case it isn't.

-Yet, it is possible to find ``$this`` outside a class : if the file is included inside a class, then ``$this`` will be recognized and valided.
+Yet, it is possible to find ``$this`` outside a class : if the file is included inside a class, then ``$this`` will be recognized and validated.
 If the file is included outside a class context, it will yield a fatal error : ``Using $this when not in object context``.

 See also `Closure::bind <http://php.net/manual/en/closure.bind.php>`_ and
          `The Basics <http://php.net/manual/en/language.oop5.basic.php>`_.